monzo/docs/source/index.md

 The Mondo API is designed to be a predictable and intuitive interface for interacting with users' accounts.
 We offer both a REST API and web hooks.

 The API is in beta and isn't publicly-available yet.
-If you're interested in using it, please [get in touch](http://twitter.com/getmondo).
-Similarly, if a feature you'd like is missing (or broken!), do let us know.
+If you're interested in using it, please sign up to our [developers mailing list](http://eepurl.com/bGPKOD).
+We will occasionally send out things like API change information and hackathon announcements.
+Similarly, if a feature you'd like is missing (or broken!), do [let us know](mailto:developers@getmondo.co.uk).

 As one of the first – if not *the* first – example of a widely-available bank API, we're very excited to see what you build!